AmirDadi/LiteToolLLM/readme.md

 )
 ```
 ### 2. Single Tool Execution without Schema
-Use LiteCallLLM without providing a response model.
+Use litetoolllm without providing a response model.
 The output will be returned as a plain string.

 ```python
 response = structured_completion(